bf4/webtrees/readme.txt

-As an example, if you use a genealogy program that generates the tag "_ZZZZ" you can customize PhpGedView to accept this code by adding the following lines to the facts.en.extra.php file:
+As an example, if you use a genealogy program that generates the tag "_ZZZZ" you can customize PhpGedView to accept this code by adding the following lines to the extra.en.php file:
     <?php
     $factarray["_ZZZZ"] = "Tag Label goes here";
     ?>